Concepts

 The timing advantage

 Public companies are legally required to file material events with the SEC, typically within four business days.
-These filings appear on EDGAR before the company's own press release, before analyst coverage, and before the news cycle picks it up.
+These filings become part of the public record before the company's own press release, before analyst coverage, and before the news cycle picks it up.

 This creates a structural timing window.
-When a company files an 8-K disclosing a CEO departure, you can see it on EDGAR the same day, while the LinkedIn announcement might not come for a week.
-When a startup files a Form D for their Series B, it hits EDGAR before any media coverage.
+When a company files an 8-K disclosing a CEO departure, it's in SEC records the same day, while the LinkedIn announcement might not come for a week.
+When a startup files a Form D for their Series B, the filing is public before any media coverage.

 For sales teams, this timing gap is the difference between being the first call a new executive takes and being the tenth.